 Love to read too?
 Sign up here for free 30 day trial of Kindle Unlimited and enjoy the convenience of thousands of books at your fingertips!
 Cancel anytime before the 3o days is up and pay nothing!

 5. A finished basement

 We had hopes of it being a place for children to play or just as extra space to hang out when we had friends over since our living room was rather small.

-It was tempting to just go ahead and spend the money to fix it up, but instead, we put that money toward paying off the principal on our mortgage, allowing us to become debt free much more quickly.
+It was tempting to just go ahead and spend the money to fix it up, but instead, we put that money toward paying off the principal on our mortgage, allowing us to become debt free much quicker!